 The inherent risk of "borrowing" the supply for the Common Pool rental (including flow augmentation rental) ahead of when that storage physically accrues to the reservoir system is that it could dry up the reservoir system if spaceholders don't carry over an amount from their storage allocations exceeding Common Pool rentals occurring during the year.
-The practice of "borrowing" the Common Pool rental ahead of the following year's storage accrual worked well from 2005-2022.
-The amount of borrowing was decreased somewhat with the new rental procedures adopted in 2022.
-However, the new procedures didn't eliminate the risk entirely.
-Time will tell if this will be an acceptable amount of risk to maintain for future years.
+The practice of "borrowing" the Common Pool rental ahead of the following year's storage accrual worked well from 2005-2023.
+The borrowing was decreased somewhat with the rental procedures adopted in 2022-2023 that removed the rental supply for large Common Pool rentals.
+However, the new procedures did not eliminate the risk of borrowing for other Common Pool supplies.
+Time will tell if this will be an acceptable risk to maintain for future years.